Everything You Need to Know About the CMA Awards Voting Process

-In 2017, this second round of voting will take place Aug.
+In 2017, this second round of voting took place Aug.
 14-24.
 The results are calculated by an independent accounting firm, Deloitte & Touche LLP.
-The top five nominees in each category will move on to the final round.
+The top five nominees in each category move on to the final round.

 Round Three: The third and last step in the CMA Awards voting process is the final ballot.
 CMA members are allowed, once again, to vote for only one nominee in each category; once again, members are not required to vote in every category.

-The third round of CMA Awards voting for the 2017 awards will take place Oct.
+The third round of CMA Awards voting for the 2017 awards took place Oct.
 2-24.
-Once again, the results will be tabulated by Deloitte & Touche agents; those people will be the only individuals with knowledge of the results before the 2017 CMA Awards take place during a live-broadcast ceremony.
+Once again, the results are tabulated by Deloitte & Touche agents; those people are the only individuals with knowledge of the results before the CMA Awards take place during a live-broadcast ceremony.

 How Can I Find Out the Winners of the CMA Awards?